Corey Poffenberger

 “In Iowa we’re all friends and neighbors and we watch out for each other, but it’s not like that in big cities where if something happens you look the other way,” he said.

-As the 8th anniversary of their son’s unsolved murder approaches, Joe and Cindy Poffenberger are once again making a public appeal for anyone who knows anything to come forward with the information.
+As the 9th anniversary of their son’s unsolved murder approaches, Joe and Cindy Poffenberger are once again making a public appeal for anyone who knows anything to come forward with the information.
 They hope the reward might serve as an incentive.

 About Corey

-Robert “Corey” Poffenberger was born July 5, 1973, in Bluffton, the son of Joe and Cindy (Smith) Poffenberger of Rome City.
+Robert “Corey” Poffenberger was born July 5, 1973, in Bluffton, Indiana, the son of Joe and Cindy (Smith) Poffenberger of Rome City.
 He graduated from Hamilton High School in 1992 and Indiana University in 1996, where he was a member of Theta Chi Fraternity.

 After graduation, Corey moved to Las Vegas and worked as a club manger for four years before moving to Minneapolis.
 He later moved to Des Moines to work as a Marketing Coordinator with Mediacom.

 In addition to his parents, Corey was survived by his sister, Kelli Poffenberger of Muncie; friend, Justin Sims of Muncie; and grandmother, Mrs. Don (Joyce) Shady of Bluffton.
-He was preceded in death by his grandfather, Ralph Smith; and grandparents, Robert and Maude Poffenberger.

 ** Read the special tribute written by Corey’s family.